French art: Rococo and Neoclassicism

 The last half of the eighteenth century saw a turn to Neoclassicism in France, that is to say a conscious use of Greek and Roman forms and iconography.
 This movement was promoted by intellectuals such as Diderot, in reaction to the artificiality and the decorative essence of the rocaille style.
 In painting, the greatest representative of this style is Jacques-Louis David, who, mirroring the profiles of Greek vases, emphasized the use of the profile.
 His subject matter often involved classical history such as the death of Socrates and Brutus.
 The dignity and subject matter of his paintings were greatly inspired by the works of Nicolas Poussin from the seventeenth century.
-Poussin and David were in turn major influences on Jean Auguste Dominique Ingres.
-Other important neoclassical painters of the period are Jean-Baptiste Greuze, Joseph-Marie Vien and, in the portrait genre, Élisabeth Louise Vigée Le Brun.
+Poussin and David were in turn major influences on Jean Auguste Dominique Ingres, who started his career in the very last year of the century.
+Other important neoclassical painters of the period are Jean-Baptiste Greuze, celebrated for his moralizing genre painting, Joseph-Marie Vien and, in the portrait genre, Élisabeth Louise Vigée Le Brun, who was a favorite of Marie-Antoinette.
+Louis-Léopold Boilly became active at the end of 1770s and painted genre paintings documenting French middle-class social life and the French Revolution, small portraits and trompe-l'oeil in a style of great precision and meticulousness.
 Neoclassicism also penetrated decorative arts and architecture.

-Architects such as Ledoux and Boullée developed a radical style of neoclassical architecture based on simple and pure geometrical forms with a research of symmetry and harmony, elaborating visionary projects, for example the complex of the Saltworks of Arc-et-Senans by Ledoux, a model of an ideal factory developed from the rational concepts of the Enlightment thinkers.
+Architects such as Ledoux and Boullée developed a radical style of neoclassical architecture based on simple and pure geometrical forms with a research of symmetry and harmony, elaborating visionary projects, for example the complex of the Saltworks of Arc-et-Senans by Ledoux, a model of an ideal factory developed from the rational concepts of the Enlightenment thinkers.